IdentityServer/Documentation/docs/advanced/userService.md

 #### Full login

-To fully log the user the authentication API must produce a `subject` and a `name` that represent the user.
+To fully log the user in the authentication API must produce a `subject` and a `name` that represent the user.
 The `subject` is the user service's unique identifier for the user and the `name` is a display name for the user that will be displayed in the user interface.

+Optionally a list of `Claim` can also be provided.
+These claims can be any additional values that might be needed by the user service inthe other APIs on the user service.

-For external authentication, the `provider` must also be indicated which will be included as the `idp` claim in the identity token and the user info endpoint.
+If the user is being logged in and they used an external identity provider, then the `identityProvider` parameter should also be indicated.
+This will be included as the `idp` claim in the identity token and the user info endpoint.
+If the user is being authenticated with a local account, then this parameter should not be used (and let the default of `Constants.BuiltInIdentityProvider` be used instead).

+There is also an optional `authenticationMethod` parameter which populates the `amr` claim.
+This can be used to indicate how the user authenticated, such as two factor authentication, or client certificates.
+If it is not passed, then `password` is assumed for local logins.
+For external logins, then the value of `external` will automatically be used to indicate an external authentication.

-This full login is performed by using the Katana cookie authentication middleware with an `AuthenticationType` indicated by the constant `Constants.PrimaryAuthenticationType`.
+The entirety of these claims (`subject`, `name`, `idp`, `amr` and the list of `Claim`) are used to populate the authentication cookie that is issued for the user for IdentityServer.
+This authentication cookie is issued and managed by using the Katana cookie authentication middleware with an `AuthenticationType` indicated by the constant `Constants.PrimaryAuthenticationType`.

 #### Partial login (with redirect)